animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-This flies in the face of {sdg-name}'s strongly-typed Function-annotated POJO class method signatures, where you would reasonably expect application domain object types instead, not PDX serialized instances.
+This flies in the face of Spring Data for GemFire's strongly-typed Function-annotated POJO class method signatures, where you would reasonably expect application domain object types instead, not PDX serialized instances.